 The purpose of this short text is to give the reader a basic understanding of the various temperaments and tunings used on keyboard instruments (harpsichord, organ) in the past.
-It will not give detailed tuning instructions (my next project) nor much more than general indications on the suitability of the various historical temperaments in different contexts.
+It will not give detailed tuning instructions (my next project — some practical tuning instructions in French are available, intended for legal paper size) nor much more than general indications on the suitability of the various historical temperaments in different contexts.

-This text is complemented by a Java applet that demonstrates tunings and temperaments (I'm also thinking of a virtual instrument one could actually practice tuning on), and by some short musical examples in various tunings and temperaments (MIDI and some .au files).
-A PDF version of this document (about 65K -- you'll need Adobe's Acrobat reader to read it) is also available for printing (will give you much better graphics).
+This text is complemented by a Java applet that demonstrates tunings and temperaments and by some short musical examples in various tunings and temperaments (MIDI and some .au files).
+A PDF version of this document (about 440K — needs Adobe's Acrobat reader to read it) is also available for printing (gives better layout).

 Anyone seriously interested in temperaments must read Margo Schulter's remarkable Pythagorean Tuning and Medieval Polyphony.
 Notwithstanding the title, her discussion of Baroque meantones and irregular temperaments is also very thorough.
 In addition to the physics of the problem, she also addresses the musical and musicological implications, with many references to the sources of the time.

 Copyright 1978, 1998 (yes, 20 years!) by Pierre Lewis, .
 Version 1.2 (incorporates a few changes inspired by Margo Schulter's article).